310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu surprised %}
-Fweh?
+Hweh?
 What’s the matter all of a sudden, Morisawa-dono?
 {% endbubble %}

 {% bubble Chiaki worried %}